 Authenticity of Work

 I hereby certify that the photographs I am submitting are my original work and have never been copyrighted or, if copyrighted, that I am the sole copyright owner.
 I am entering this work as an honest and true representation of its contest and no attempts to alter the images in any way have been made.
-Copyright of the images will remain with me and a photo credit with copyright symbol will be provided under my image.

 Public Viewing and Granting of Limited Rights